hackmdio/codimd/public/default.md

 Untitled
 ===
 Don't know what to do?
-[See here](features)
+[See here](/features)
-Invite your friends to join this note via the url link.
+Invite your friends to this note via the url.
-Realtime collaborate notes in markdown with no harms!
+Collaborate notes in realtime with no harms!